angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

-I personally think running this sideboard plan is too narrow as the matchups it historically shone in have more than enough tools to deal with it and dedicating 2 pile specific slots as a result is just too many.
+I personally think running this sideboard plan is too narrow as the matchups it historically shone in have more than enough tools to deal with it and dedicating 2 pile-specific slots as a result is just too many.
 It can still be run if you really want to but I would not advise it and the majority of pilots have left it by the wayside.